BellRampion/encipherMach/README.md

 Input, output, and key settings are stored in files called input.txt, output.txt, and key_settings.txt.
 Program requires r1, r2, r3, etc. to run.
 DO NOT delete those files.

+Now taking file input!
+Please make sure your file is compatible before feeding it to the program to avoid errors.
+No punctuation marks or other non-alphabet symbols are supported.